Druckansicht der Internetadresse:

 Prof. Dr. Christoph Helbig, Chair of Ecological Resource TechnologyHide

-The Chair of Ecological Resource Technology (Prof. Christoph Helbig) deals with the modelling, simulation and assessment of global material cycles of metals and mineral raw materials.
+The Chair of Ecological Resource Technology deals with the modelling, simulation and assessment of global material cycles of metals and mineral raw materials.
 The methodological focus is on material flow analyses, life cycle assessments and raw material criticality evaluations.
 Particularly relevant for BayBatt are questions about the availability of raw materials for cathode and anode materials and the future development of recycling potentials.

 *Prof. Dr.-Ing.
 Vincent Lorentz, Chair of Electronics for Electrical Energy StorageHide